iankhor/ReSUS/README.md

 ## 8. Current bugs, future updates and others.

 * Coding
-  1.To be conducted.
+  1. To be conducted.

 * User stories & Schema review
-  1.User stories - Sharon Chen suggested that i reword user stories to in the format of "As a [user], I can ... , so ..."
+  1. User stories - Sharon Chen suggested that i reword user stories to in the format of "As a [user], I can ... , so ..."
-  2.Schema - Sharon Chen suggesed to simplify the profiles table of patients and practitioners as some fields were identical
+  2. Schema - Sharon Chen suggesed to simplify the profiles table of patients and practitioners as some fields were identical
-  3.Schema - Patrick suggested to add blood type for patient profiles
+  3. Schema - Patrick suggested to add blood type for patient profiles
-  4.Schema - Ruegen advised that the other tables should be reference by the 'User' table where relevant.
+  4. Schema - Ruegen advised that the other tables should be reference by the 'User' table where relevant.
   Initial design had multiple dependancies to query a field.
 All tables ideally should live indepedantly with only 1 depandancy on the 'User' table

 * Bugs
-  1.On the navigation bar, after clicking on droplist item, droplist does not function anymore.
+  1. On the navigation bar, after clicking on droplist item, droplist does not function anymore.
 Workaround was to refresh page.
-  2.On heroku, appearnace of elements does not seem to be responsive.
+  2. On heroku, appearnace of elements does not seem to be responsive.
 To review.
-  3.Validation to be applied on user profile input on sign up.
+  3. Validation to be applied on user profile input on sign up.

 * Future updates
-  1.Requirements that were not implemented
+  1. Requirements that were not implemented
-  2.Question bank depending on medical condition selecting in listing
+  2. Question bank depending on medical condition selecting in listing
-  3.[placeholder]
+  3. [placeholder]

 ---